Prince Andrew and Sarah Ferguson may no longer be married, but the pair still enjoy a close bond.

 On their wedding day, 1986

 On 23rd July, Sarah and Prince Andrew married at Westminster Abbey – just six months after becoming engaged.
+The BBC reported that 500 million television viewers tuned in to see the Queen’s second eldest child marry.
 The Archbishop of Canterbury conducted the service, and around 100,000 people gathered outside of Buckingham Palace to see the couple’s first kiss on the royal balcony.